 The script begins to introduce varying storylines and at first I didn’t see how they would be connected or what exactly would be the main thread.
 There were certain scenes that at the moment caught me off guard and I began to think, “Ok, here’s where things kick in”, but the film tricked me in a sense saying, “No, no, no, that’s not it”.

-I wasn’t sure where the story was going and how it was building.
+I wasn’t sure where the story was going and where it was building to.
 Then once a certain scene arrives it becomes clear and all the earlier setup of the characters and their stories begin to collide in a real captivating way.
 Director Phil Karlson keeps amping up the tension and momentum and doesn’t waste a minute as it builds to its climactic ending.

 All our main characters have varying degrees of flaws.
 Although Ernie our hero is an innocent guy and not the usual noir hero who at one point makes their own conscious dumb decision which will lead to their own fateful end, he’s still too hot-tempered and stubborn for his own good.
 Those who are only familiar with Payne as the good-ole, believing saint of a lawyer in Miracle on 34th Street will be surprised by his darker turn here.